-6. What are the assessment goal(s)?
+9. What are the assessment goal(s), including benchmarks?

 - 1. Graduates will perform dental assisting responsibilities and related office and laboratory procedures under the direct supervision of the dentist. - 2.
-Graduates will function as a valued team member, exhibiting professionalism and ethics. - 3.
-Graduates will demonstrate proficiency in dental assisting skills and competencies to meet registration requirement with the Arkansas State Board of Dental Examiners and qualify for the Dental Assisting National Board Exam. - 4.
+Graduates will function as a valued team member, exhibiting professionalism and ethics. - Graduates will demonstrate proficiency in dental assisting skills and competencies to meet registration requirement with the Arkansas State Board of Dental Examiners and qualify for the Dental Assisting National Board Exam. - 4.
 At least 80% of students will be retained in the program for the second semester. - 5.
 At least 85% of graduates will be employed in the dental field or continuing their education within six months of graduation. - 6.
 At least 80% of graduates will report satisfaction with the instruction and overall program experiences. - 7.
 Greater than 75% of employers of the program graduates will report satisfaction with clinical and academic skills.

-7. What were the findings for this academic year?
-(2019-2020)?
+10. What were the findings for the academic year?

-Identify body planes, directions and major body cavities.
-(AP Exam 1) Exam Passing Rate - 72%; Average Score - 74.3%
+Identify the salivary glands and ducts and their functions (AP Exam 3) Exam Passing Rate - 92%; Average Score - 88.4%

 Identify three types of microorganisms of the most common concern of the dental office.

-Micro/Oral Path Exam 1: Passing rate 83% - Average score - 80.66% Select the divisions of Pharmaceleov and terminology as applied to drugs.
-Therapeutics
+Micro/Oral Path Exam 1: Passing rate 92% - Average score - 86.6%

+Identify the terminology of proprietary, generic, prescription, and over the counter drugs

-Select the divisions of Pharmacology and terminology as applied to drugs.
-Therapeutics Exam 1: Passing rate 72.2% - Average score - 74.44%
+Therapeutics Exam 2: Passing rate 100% - Average score -84 %

-8. What is your analysis of the findings?
+11. What is your analysis of the findings?

-Students are gaining both the education and skills in the program to perform in their roles as dental assistants and meeting the CLOs related to preventive dentistry.
+Students are gaining both the education and skills in the program to perform in their roles as dental assistants and meeting the CLOs related to the biomedical sciences that make up the foundation of dentistry.
+They are meeting the standards of familiarity set forth by CODA, the accrediting body of our dental assisting program.

-9. What is the action plan for the next academic year?
-(2020-2021) Explain.
+9. What is the action plan for the upcoming academic year?
+Explain.

 Based upon feedback from students and the dental community and standard guidelines set forth by CODA, CLOs will be chosen to assess where the greatest need is founded.
 We also have plans to include a comprehensive examination for the course.
+The goal of a comprehensive exam is the same as last year, changes due to Covid-19 prevented us from moving forward with this goal.